-As shown on the chart, the highest yield is in arboriculture, and vegetables potatoes that produce more than 400 kV / ha, and bring the highest net income, ranging between 1.6 M ALL from arboriculture (apple, cherry and plum trees) and 600
+As shown on the chart. the highest yield is in arboriculture. vegetables and potatoes that produce more than 400 kV / ha, and bring the highest net income, ranging between 1.6 M ALL arboriculture from (apple, cherry and plum trees) and 600